3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

    :align: center
    :width: 80%

-The idea of this tool is to present to the Lizmap-Web-Client user a drop down list that gives the ability to zoom on one or more spatial objects of the layer.
+The idea of this tool is to present to the Lizmap Web Client user a drop down list that gives the ability to zoom on one or more spatial objects of the layer.

 Use case
 ------------------

 Consider a spatial vector layer **districts** contained in the QGIS project.
-We choose to add these districts in the tool *Locate by layer*, to allow Lizmap-Web-Client users to quickly position on one of the districts.
+We choose to add these districts in the tool *Locate by layer*, to allow Lizmap Web Client users to quickly position on one of the districts.

 Once this layer added in the tool *Locate by layer*, a drop down list of the districts appears on the Lizmap Web interface.